guptamohitofficial/blink-app/README.md

 - Ensure the `shape_predictor_68_face_landmarks.dat` file is in the correct directory
 - Verify that your webcam is working correctly
 - Check the logs in `runtime.log` for errors

+## Taking the application live (cloud setup)
+- Connect this github with some CI/CD (Github Actions or something), to initiate auto deploy.
+- Push the code to remote servers to build the installable for differnt OS and CPU supported environments
+- Upload the build on S3 or Azure storage service on a public path to be downloadable and execuable by users
+- Probailiy add login step to save user/system specific details.